kkeertipati/Web-Development/README.md

 # Web-Development

-THe below are the pages that I have developed both frontend and backend.
+Below are the pages that I have developed both frontend and backend.

 Rutgers MBS Analytics Landing Page: https://datascience.rutgers.edu/